V4XI5/NoitaRP_Mod/README.md

  **Install**

+**Auto:**
+Using the installer:
+Launch the installer, select the steamapps/common/noita/mods folder, and extract.
+If you have an earlier version of the mod, just say yes to replacing them.

+**Manual:**
  First download the zip from this link: https://github.com/V4XI5/NoitaRP_Mod/archive/master.zip
  > Then extract the "NoitaRP_Mod" folder and "mod.xml" into C:\SteamLibrary\steamapps\common\Noita\mods
  > then, while in-game, press ESC and open the mod list, activate it from there.